DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 #### c.
 Retrieving license usage

-After a couple of minutes, the ALB reflects the ingress configuration and you will be able to access the IBM License Service by retrieving the URL with this command:
+After a couple of minutes, the ALB reflects the Ingress configuration.
+You will be able to access the IBM License Service by retrieving the URL with this command:

 ```bash
 export LICENSING_URL=$(kubectl get ingress ibm-licensing-service-instance -n ibm-common-services -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')